puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_notes.markdown

 ## Upgrading to Directory Environments

-Directory environments are enabled by default in PE 3.7.0.
-Before upgrading be sure to read [Important Information about Upgrades to PE 3.7 and Directory Environments](./install_upgrading_dir_env_notes.html).
+Directory environments are enabled by default in PE 3.8.0.
+Before upgrading be sure to read [Important Information about Upgrades to PE 3.8 and Directory Environments](./install_upgrading_dir_env_notes.html).

->**Warnings**: If you enabled directory environments in PE 3.3.x and are upgrading to PE 3.7.0, ensure there is no `default_manifest` parameter in `puppet.conf` **before** upgrading.
+>**Warnings**: If you enabled directory environments in PE 3.3.2 or 3.7.x and are upgrading to PE 3.8.0, ensure there is no `default_manifest` parameter in `puppet.conf` **before** upgrading.
 Upgrades will fail if this change is not made.
 >
-> If you enabled directory environents in PE 3.3.x and are upgrading to PE 3.7.0, ensure that the `basemodulepath` parameter in `puppet.conf` is set in the `[main]` section and not in the `[master]` section *before* upgrading.
+> If you enabled directory environents in PE 3.3.2 or 3.7.x and are upgrading to PE 3.8.0, ensure that the `basemodulepath` parameter in `puppet.conf` is set in the `[main]` section and not in the `[master]` section *before* upgrading.
 Upgrades will fail if this change is not made.

 ## Upgrading to the Node Classifier

-PE 3.7.0 introduces the new node classifier, which replaces previous versions of the PE console node classifier and changes the way you classify agent nodes.
+PE 3.8.0 uses the new node classifier, which replaces previous versions of the PE console node classifier and changes the way you classify agent nodes.

 If you are upgrading and you use the PE console for node classification, follow the steps in the [node classification migration process doc](./install_upgrade_migration_tool.html) **BEFORE** performing your upgrade.
 The steps in the migration process doc provide a smooth upgrade path from PE 3.3.2 to PE 3.8.

-Please note that factors such as the size of your deployment and the complexity of your classifications will determine how much time and/or planning you will need before upgrading to PE 3.7.0.
+Please note that factors such as the size of your deployment and the complexity of your classifications will determine how much time and/or planning you will need before upgrading to PE 3.8.

 For more information about the node classifier, refer to [Getting Started With Classification](./console_classes_groups_getting_started.html).